rokmc756/Linstor/README.md

 ~~ snip
 ```

-The `drbd_backing_disk` variable should be set to an unused block device that the
-LINSTOR satellite nodes will use if the nodes are also a part of the
+The `_linstor.storage` variable should be set to an unused block device that the LINSTOR satellite nodes will use if the nodes are also a part of the `storage` node group.
-`storage-pool` node group.
-If you do not have an unused block device, do not add
-the node to the `linstor_storage_pool` node group, and only a `file-thin`
-storage-pool will be configured instead.
-The `drbd_replication_network` is the network,
+If you do not have an unused block device, do not add the node to the `storage` node group, and only a `file-thin` storage-pool will be configured instead.
-in CIDR notation, that will be used by LINSTOR and DRBD.
-It is strongly recommended
-that the `drbd_replication_network` be separate from the management network in
+The `drbd_replication_network` is the network, in CIDR notation, that will be used by LINSTOR and DRBD.
+It is strongly recommended that the `drbd_replication_network` be separate from the management network in
 production systems to limit network traffic congestion, but it's not a hard requirement.

 When ready, run the `setup-temp.yml.tmp` playbook: